-On July 30, 2004, the Naval Facilities Engineering Command (NAVFAC) Mid-Atlantic was established as a command.
-NAVFAC Mid-Atlantic incorporated employees of the Navy Public Works Center (PWC) Norfolk, the Regional Engineer, and the NAVFAC Atlantic Hampton Roads Integrated Product Team (IPT).
+On July 30, 2004, Naval Facilities Engineering Systems Command (NAVFAC) Mid-Atlantic was established as a command.
+It incorporated employees of the Navy Public Works Center (PWC) Norfolk, the Regional Engineer, and NAVFAC Atlantic Hampton Roads Integrated Product Team (IPT).
 This transformation was part of the global reshaping of NAVFAC to eliminate duplication, generate long-term savings and deliver products and services to our clients in a more effective and efficient manner.

 PWC Norfolk was founded on June 15, 1948 as a Secretary of the Navy initiative to consolidate public works functions for a naval base.
 It was the first center to consolidate public works services for the Navy.
 PWC Norfolk initially operated under the management control of the Bureau of Yards and Docks, exercised through the Commander, Naval Operating Base Norfolk.
 PWC Norfolk continued to grow and expand.
 In 1991, Defense Management Review Decision 967 directed the consolidation of base engineering services for select installations.
 PWC Norfolk expanded again in 1996 when Naval Weapons Station Yorktown requested that their Public Works Department (PWD) be consolidated with PWC Norfolk.
 Also in 1996, the PWC Detachment in Philadelphia was transferred to PWC Norfolk from PWC San Francisco Bay.
 In 1997 and 1998, respectively, Naval Weapons Station Earle, N.J. and Naval Inventory Control Point Mechanicsburg consolidated their PWDs with the PWC Detachment in Philadelphia.
 In 2003, the PWD at the Naval Air Engineering Station Lakehurst, N.J. also joined the PWC team.